Rail capacity expansion project

 - Relocation of the Port Road

 $18.3 million in financial support from the Government of Quebec under its Maritime Strategy $18.4 million in financial support from the Government of Canada to optimize its intermodal network under the National Trade Corridor Fund.
 Awarding of the mandate to increase rail capacity to the firm CIMA+.
 As sustainability is at the core of the MPA's business processes, the project team identified several measures that will make it possible to improve the project on this front.
-They include: Phase 1: sections 39 to 44 (between Alphonse D. Roy Street ans Bourbonnière Avenue) Phase 2: sections 32 to 39 (between Jacques Cartier Bridge and Davidson Street) Phase 3: sections 24 to 32 (between Jacques Cartier Bridge and Atateken Street)Project timeline
+They include: Phase 1: sections 39 to 44 (between Alphonse D. Roy Street ans Bourbonnière Avenue) Phase 2: sections 32 to 39 (between Jacques Cartier Bridge and Davidson Street) Phase 3: sections 24 to 32 (between Pied-du-Courant Park and Atateken Street)Project timeline

 May 2017